ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 If sitting days change, the [egg timer](https://api.parliament.uk/egg-timer) may be used to find the date of the business item actualising the end step of the clock.

 A procedural step may prevent the automatic calculation of an end date, for example: a Ministerial statement extending Period A of the [Constitutional Reform and Governance Act 2010](https://www.legislation.gov.uk/ukpga/2010/25) treaty procedure.
-In such cases,the work package is marked as having its clock or clocks frozen and end dates are updated by hand.
+In such cases, the work package is marked as having its clock or clocks frozen and end dates are updated by hand.

 ## Step collections